 because you are a radio receiver.

-right, soon as you touch it you increase
+right, soon as you touch it you increase the

-electromagnetic power, we've got the speaker on the
+power, we've got the speaker on the bottom

-Skip: that's what I'm saying, just 3 to 4 inches to get
+what I'm saying, just 3 to 4 inches to get

 much more efficient.